• Skip to main content

 What diets is this recipe suitable for?

-My One Pan Creamy Tuna Pasta doesn’t contain any nuts or egg.
+My One Pan Cheesy Tuna Pasta doesn’t contain any nuts or egg.
 It is not suitable for people with diary or gluten allergies.

-Can I Store One Pan Creamy Tuna Pasta leftovers?
+Can I Store One Pan Cheesy Tuna Pasta leftovers?

 For more on safe food storage and reheating read here >